How to Deal With Conflict of Interest at Work: A Guide for Business Owners

 However, fundamentally, a conflict of interest in business is a type of corruption.

-How to Deal With Conflict of Interest
+How to Deal With Conflict of Interest?

-1. Define a Conflict of Interest Policy
+1. What is a Conflict of Interest Policy?

 You should draft a clear conflict of interest policy.
 Make sure that you are aware of all relevant HR legislation that needs to be taken into account.
 You should also determine who is responsible for drafting the conflict of interest policy.
 They would be responsible for ensuring that the policy remains up to date too.